 Each year, CiS hosts an essay competition for students to enter, either individually, in pairs or as a group.
-Topics are suggested in the spring, and entries are submitted over the summer, and judged early autumn.
+Topics are suggested in the spring, entries are submitted over the summer and judged in early autumn.

 The essay competition is designed to encourage promising young thinkers and writers to explore different science-faith topics.
 Thanks to our grant from the Templeton Religion Trust we are now able to offer larger prize incentives:

 £250 Second prize